mfarhanz/projects-comp/SiteStatusChecker/site_status_checker/README.md

     ```
     python manage.py startapp site_status_checker
     ```
 10. Replace the contents of the *site_status_checker* folder just made with the corresponding contents of *site_status_checker* in this repository.
+A useful site for this purpose is https://download-directory.github.io/ , allowing you to download any section of a github repository.
 11. Replace the contents of the file *urls.py* in SiteStatusChecker\web_project with the following code:
     ```
     from django.contrib import admin